clalgudi/human-birth-death-seasonality/README.md

 This repository contains the **data**, **code**, and **analysis notebooks/scripts** used to generate the results and figures.

-If you use this repository (data or code) in your work, please cite the preprint (see below).
+If you use this repository (data or code) in your work, please cite the preprint (see above).